Raoul1808/icy-isaac-mod-manager/README.md

-# Icy Isac Mod Manager
+# Icy Isaac Mod Manager
 A simple mod manager for The Binding of Isaac Rebirth, made in Rust with iced.

 ## Building